-Laptop screen repair via LCD replacement is surprisingly simple, easy, and stress-free.
+Laptop screen repair via LCD replacement is surprisingly simple, because fixing laptop screens is easy, and stress-free.
 Our step-by-step laptop screen replacement video will ensure that you cannot go wrong when following these simple instructions on how to replace a laptop screen.

 Still worried?
-Rest assured that after reading these instructions and watching the short laptop screen repair video, you will not believe how easy laptop screen replacement is.
+Rest assured that after reading these instructions and watching the short laptop screen repair video, you will not believe how easy fixing a broken laptop screen actually is.
 You do not need any technical knowledge or specialist tools.
-Just take six minutes to watch this ultra-helpful laptop screen replacement video, and not only will you will save yourself time and money, but you will have your new screen fitted within half an hour from now.
+Just take 20 minutes to watch this ultra-helpful video, and not only will you will save yourself time and money, but you will have your new screen fitted within half an hour from now.

 Finding a new LCD screen: Here at Laptop-LCD-Screen.co.uk, we stock every conceivable make and model and can ship for a next day delivery.
 We also sell at trade prices to the general public.